AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 	package: 'GeneticAlgorithm-Core'
 ```

 `GASelection` references a `population` of `GAIndividual`s.
-The selection is meant to pick the `fittest` individual based on a strategy, implemented by a subclass of `GASelection`.
+The purpose of `GASelection` is to pick the `fittest` individual based on a strategy, implemented by a subclass of `GASelection`.
 The selection also is aware of the `initialPopulation`, necessary to deduce a new `population`, of a size `populationSize`.
 The `fitnessBlock` gives to the selection the way the fitness of each individual is computed.
-The variable `compareFitness` references to a two-arg block useful to indicates which of two fitness values is the best.
-In some situations, a high fitness indicates a good individual, in some other situations, it may indicates a bad individual.
-At last, the variable `engine` reference to the genetic algorithm engine.
+The variable `compareFitness` references a two-arguments block that is useful to indicates which of two fitness values is the best.
+In some situations, a high fitness indicates a good individual, in some other situations, a high fitness value may indicates a bad individual.
+At last, the variable `engine` references the genetic algorithm engine.

 First, we provide a simple constructor for `GASelection`: